sheep902/sourcelayers/README.md

 ##Contribute

-Sourcelayers is licensed under GPLv2.
+Sourcelayers is licensed under MPL or GPLv2.

-The author keeps his rights to relicense contributions to this repo.
+The author keeps his rights to relicense this repo and its contributions.